 Of course this isn’t ideal for either of us but I’ll do all I can to help.
 Remember that even if I produce super-fast designs, printing still takes time as it’s a physical process.
 Get in touch and we can discuss what’s possible.

-Of course we want you to be happy with the work we do.
+Of course I want you to be happy with the work I do.
 That’s why the briefing and planning stage is so important.
-It helps us to understand better what you want to achieve and what kind of design style works for you.
+It helps me to understand better what you want to achieve and what kind of design style works for you.

-However, it could happen that you simply don’t like our final work.
-If we think we have delivered work that does the meet the brief that you approved, although you don’t actually like it, we think it’s reasonable for us to keep the deposit plus a reduced fee to cover the time we have spent working for you.
-We will discuss this with you if this happens and hopefully agree an amount everyone thinks is fair.
-In this situation we would withhold the final design work.
+However, it could happen that you simply don’t like the final work.
+If I think I have delivered work that does the meet the brief that you approved, although you don’t actually like it, I think it’s reasonable for me to keep the deposit plus a reduced fee to cover the time I have spent working for you.
+I will discuss this with you if this happens and hopefully agree an amount everyone thinks is fair.
+In this situation I would withhold the final design work.